Batingan, Binangonan

-Batingan, officially Barangay Batingan is one of the mainland barangays of Binangonan, in the provice of Rizal.
+Batingan, officially Barangay Batingan is one of the mainland barangays of Binangonan, in the province of Rizal.
 Its population as determined by the 2020 Census was 16,280.
 This represented 5.19% of the total population of Binangonan.

 History

 Batingan is known to be a rapidly developing barangay, it has contributed a large portion in the local economy of Binangonan.

 Education

 Batingan currently does not have any public elementary school, though it only has one public high school.
 Namely, Rizal National Science High School (RiSci).
-Batingan also has several private schools such as D, Spring of Wisdom Learning Center, Binangonan Garden of Learners, Child Jesus of Prague School (Batingan Campus), and Shining Light Christian College Inc..
+Batingan also has several private schools such as D, Spring of Wisdom Learning Center, Binangonan Garden of Learners, Child Jesus of Prague School (Batingan Campus), and Shining Light Christian College Inc.

 Festivals

 Batingan's local patron is Saint Roque, it celebrates its patron every August 16.
 Batingan also celebrates the annual town festival of Binangonan, Santa Ursula being its patron.
 The annual festival is usually celebrated with the Binalayan Festival wherein people would dance in the street representing the town's culture.
 People would also splash water to incoming vehicles.